-Objections11 are concerns or reasons not to continue that are raised by the buyer, and can occur at any time.
-A prospect may object in the approach, saying there isn't enough time available for a sales call or nothing is needed right now.
-Or, during the presentation, a buyer may not like a particular feature.
-For example, the buyer might find that the automatic zoom leads the camera to focus on the wrong object.
+Objections are concerns or reasons not to continue that are raised by the buyer, and can occur at any time.
+A prospect may object in the approach, saying there isn't 14.
+A statement by a buyer of enough time available for a sales call or nothing is needed right now.
+Or, during the concern about an offer or presentation, a buyer may not like a particular feature.
+For example, the buyer salesperson.

+might find that the automatic zoom leads the camera to focus on the wrong object.
 Salespeople should probe to find out if the objection represents a misunderstanding or a hidden need.
 Further explanation may resolve the buyer's concern or there may need to be a trade-off; yes, a better zoom is available but it may be out of the buyer's price range, for example.